-Overall recall performance.
-The proportion of items recalled as a function of study condition and list are provided in Table 4.
-As in Experiment 1, initial analyses were conducted to determine whether there was an effect of divided attention on overall recall performance across the three tone conditions, irrespective of item value.
-Bonferroni adjustments were made in all cases of multiple comparisons during post hoc testing, and Greenhouse-Geisser adjustments were made in the case of sphericity violations.
-A 4 (condition: full attention, tone monitoring, paired tones, 1-back) × 6 (list: 1-6) repeated measures ANOVA revealed a significant effect of condition, F(3, 92) = 17.20, MSE = 0.05, p < .001, $\eta^2_G = .25$, with participants in the full-attention condition recalling significantly more items overall than participants in the three other conditions (adjusted ps < .001).
-There was also a significant List × Condition interaction, F(13.34, 409.07) = 2.00, MSE = 0.01, p = .019, $\eta^2_G = .03$.
-Although total recall did not change significantly across lists in the full-attention condition (p > .250), there was a significant effect of list in the other conditions (ps < .029); the total number of items recalled increased with continued task experience.
-Finally, there was a significant effect of list, F(4.45, 409.07) = 11.50, MSE = 0.01, p < .001, $\eta^2_G = .05$; total recall in the first three lists was significantly lower than in the last three lists.
+Overall recall performance-The proportion of items recalled as a function of study condition and list are provided in Table 3.
+As in Experiment 1, initial analyses were conducted to determine whether there was an effect of divided attention across the different tone conditions on overall recall performance, irrespective of item value.
+Bonferroni adjustments were made in all cases of multiple comparisons post hoc testing and Greenhouse-Geisser adjustments in the case of sphericity violations.
+A 4(Condition: Full attention, Tone monitoring, Paired tones, 1back) × 6(List) repeated-measures ANOVA revealed a significant effect of condition, F(3, 92) = 17.20, MSE = .05, p < .001, $\eta^2_G = .25$, with participants in the FA condition recalling significantly more items overall than participants in the other conditions ($ps{adi} < .001$).
+There was also a significant list \times condition interaction, F(15, 460) = 2.00, MSE = .01, p = .01, $\eta^2_G = .03$.
+Although total recall did not change significantly across lists in the FA condition (p > .25), there was a significant effect of list in the other conditions (ps < .03), whereby the total number of items recalled increased with continued task experience.
+Finally, there was a significant effect of list, F(4.45, 409.07) = 11.50, MSE = .01, p < .001, $\eta^2_G = .05$, such that total recall in the first three lists was significantly lower than in the latter three lists.

-These results confirm that the tone-detection task diminished participants' ability to remember the presented items relative to full-attention study, consistent with prior research (Craik et al., 1996; Gardiner & Parkin, 1990).
-Notably, there were no significant differences in recall among the three tone-detection conditions, despite differences in the demands of the tone task.
+These results confirm that the tone detection task diminished participants' ability to remember the presented items relative to full attention study, consistent with prior research (Craik et al., 1996; Gardiner & Parkin, 1990).
+Notably, there were no significant differences in recall among the three tone detection conditions, despite differences in the demands of the tone task.

-Value-directed remembering and selectivity.
-Recall performance as a function of item value and study condition is presented in Figure 4.
-As in Experiment 1, HLM was used to analyze recall as a function of list and item value among the four study conditions.
-The model used
+Value-directed remembering and selectivity-Recall performance as a function of item value and study condition is presented in Figure 4.
+As in Experiment 1, hierarchical linear modeling (HLM) was used to analyze recall as a function of list and item value between the four study conditions.
+The model used was identical to that of Experiment 1, save for the differences in the actual conditions.
+Table 4 reports the tested model and its estimated regression coefficients.